Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Implement high fives to celebrate good behavior

 Sometimes our kids need physical contact because it’s their love language along with many other things (most notably feeling big emotions as mentioned before).
+And maybe the negative consequence or loss of privileges isn’t the best way to get them to stop hitting but focusing on the good is the right approach for your child!

 And for the kid that hits, opening up the door to appropriate hitting, this is huge!